 I promise you Adelaide is abounding with creativity, as proven by what you’re about to see.

-The best street art in the Adelaide CBD pays homage to rock gods, others play on Australian culture, and you also have the bizarre way-out-there street art murals.
+The best street art in the Adelaide CBD pays homage to rock gods and Australian culture.
+Then there are the truly bizarre street art murals.

-I even show you 3D street art in Adelaide of a giant squid, which looks absolutely incredible.
+I even show you 3D street art in Adelaide of a blue squid that looks absolutely incredible.